romanman/romanman.github.io/source/_posts/2015-09-09-friendly-ether-bot.markdown

-The last point we need to take care if is the actuall private key for the account which will fund the ongoing transactions, here is how you should put it in:
+The last point we need to take care if is the actuall private key for the account which will fund the ongoing transactions, here is how you should put it down in  [pricefeed.conf](https://github.com/ether-camp/feed.reporter.ether.camp/blob/master/src/main/resources/pricefeed.conf)

 {% codeblock Code example lang:java https://github.com/ether-camp/feed.reporter.ether.camp/blob/master/src/main/resources/pricefeed.conf %}